machingclee/machingclee.github.io/static/media/236-organize-js-rabbitmq.2f485c69.md

 - ![](/assets/img/2024-01-28-00-46-02.png)

-- Here our exchanges are defined in `channels.ts` (it would be better if we extract them into a single files).
+- Here our exchanges are defined in `channels.ts` (it would be better if we extract them into a single file).

 - Let's explore these files one by one